 A representative number of accessible windows and doors were operated and found to be functional.
-The primary windows were constructed of vinyl-clad, double hung and slider style, with insulated glass.
+The primary windows were constructed of wood and vinyl clad, double hung, single hung, and slider style, with single pane and some insulated (vinyl) glass.
 We test all operable windows with unobstructed access.
 We do not comment on the presence or condition of window screens or storm windows.
 Additionally, windows with access blocked by furniture or personal affects, or those covered with plastic or other stationary interior storm windows are not operated.
 All exterior doors were operated and found to be functional.
 The exterior door locks should be changed or rekeyed upon occupancy.
 Possible problem areas may not be identified if the windows or doors have been recently painted.
 We do not comment on the presence or condition of storm doors, weather stripping or door insulating materials unless their condition represents a safety concern.
 There were no material defects observed in the windows or doors.